viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Oisín_Reilly.markdown

 After that me and robert messed about with our wallpaper on our laptops.
 Then it was lunch.
 Me cian and adam went to the shop then to grab a chicken roll for our lunch.
 When we came back we played a small game of pool but robert beat me :(

 We then had a duo project on rain gardens.
 Me and Adam were together.
 We designed a rain garden for big corporate buildings such as the red hat buildings in the states.
 I drew a diogram of our plan based on what we decided a rain garden needs.
 WE designed it so that he gutters on the building gathr water into a tank.
 We also had a solar panel to power water sprinklers connected to the tank i mentioed before.
 These sprinklers were only activated when the plants needed water so that the plants wouldnt drown.
-After we gathered info on rain gardens we put it all into slides
+After we gathered info on rain gardens we put it all into slides we had to make a presentation onfront of the group explaining the idea behind it.

+ After that you could probably guess back to the blogs before our zoom call with james and pablo.
+Pablo works on gathering stats and data for sports and the technology he uses was was used in thr olympics.
+He was a big ferrari and napoli fan.

+ As Paolo finished we headed back to our desks to finish our blog.